-- 1. Using the high side trim to see where trim will fall, mark the ribs of the sheet where the enddams will need to end. - 2.
-With mastic applied to the bottom of the enddam, attach each enddam to the pan of the panel with (4) woodgrip screws. - 3.
-Attach the high side trim (#0802) to the fascia with woodgrip screws on 5' centers.
-Make sure the 6" side of the trim is on the rooftop with the hem extending slightly past the enddams. - 4.
+- 1. Attach the high side trim (#0803) to the fascia with woodgrip screws on 5' centers.
+Make sure the 6" side of the trim is on the rooftop with the receiver hem resting on the highs. - 2.
 Cap the ends of the trim by cutting and folding a tab that attaches to the gable trim.
 The hem must be removed before a fold is made.
 Capping is usually easier to do before the trim is installed.
-If done after the trim is installed, be sure and leave 6" of the trim overhanging to allow enough material for cut and folds. - 5.
-Attach with laptek screws the screws should go through hem of the high side eave and into the metal closure.
-Care must be taken not to over-tighten the screws, as this will strip out the trim and closures.
-12" max spacing is recommended, screws may be evenly spaced closer so as to have multiple lapteks in each ZEE. - 6.
+If done after the trim is installed, be sure and leave 6" of the trim overhanging to allow enough material for cut and folds. - 3.
+Slide the 5/8" lip of the metal closure into the receiver hem of the eave trim and position the closure on the sheet. - 4.
+Attach with one woodgrip screw, centered between each rib, through the hem of the ridge roll and metal closure, into the decking.
+Care must be taken not to over-tighten the screws, as this will distort the trim and closures.
+The screw hole can be pre-drilled, if desired. - 5.
 All end laps should be at least 4".
 Remove 4" of the hem on the overlapping piece and secure it to the overlapped piece with caulk and stitch screws.